petermarshall878/dev-fundamentals/HackerYou.md

 ```

 ## Now what do we need to do to remove picture 12?

+Here's the code, but let me draw it out...

 ```javascript
   remove(valueToDelete) {
     let currentNode = this.head;